 Malaysia is also expected to further ease the Covid standard operating procedures on 27 April.

-The post Over 200,000 from Singapore entered Malaysia since 1st April appeared first on Prestige Online - Singapore.
+The post Over 200,000 From Singapore Entered Malaysia Since 1 April appeared first on Augustman Singapore.